curl/everything-curl/protocols-protocols.md

 conversation, there are then two sides of understanding something or interpreting the given instructions in a spec.
-Also, lots of network software is written without the authors paying very close attention to the spec so they end up taking some shortcuts every here and there, or perhaps they just interpreted the text differently.
-Sometimes even plain mistakes and bugs make software behave in ways that are not mandated by the spec and sometimes even downright forbidden in the specs.
+Also, lots of network software is written without the authors paying very close attention to the spec so they end up taking some shortcuts, or perhaps they just interpreted the text differently.
+Sometimes even mistakes and bugs make software behave in ways that are not mandated by the spec and sometimes even downright forbidden in the specs.

 In the curl project we use the published specs as rules on how to act until we learn anything else.
 If popular alternative implementations act differently